fenago/chatbots-development/md/Lab_7.md

 Congratulations!
 You have built your first Twitter bot.
-We will use the hashtag listening module later in this chapter to build a more complex bot.
+We will use the hashtag listening module later in this lab to build a more complex bot.